-In fact, a recent study reveals that at least 37% of Americans balance a side hustle with their primary job, either as a way to supplement income or simply to build up their savings.
+In fact, a recent report showed that 40% of Americans currently balance a side hustle with their primary job, and that number is expected to grow.

 While most side jobs aren’t substantial enough to equate a living wage, they do provide dedicated workers with an outlet to develop skills they may already have and make some money in the process.
 In some cases, the experience earned might even blossom into a true entrepreneurial venture, allowing workers to start their very own businesses.